The Ultimate In Birding Tours

 Other good birds we should encounter here include the gorgeous Blue-cheeked Bee-eater, Bar-tailed and Greater Hoopoe-Larks, Common Bulbul, Rufous-tailed Scrub Robin, Eastern Olivaceous Warbler (of the form reiseri, that may be split as Saharan Olivaceous Warbler, yet another endemic), Western Olivaceous and Spectacled Warblers, Great Grey Shrike, Brown-necked Raven and we will visit a drinking pool which attracts Spotted and Crowned Sandgrouse from all over the desert.

 Houbara Bustard (now restricted to North Africa and the Canary Islands, following taxonomic reassessment) also still survives in this area, but heavy mortality caused by the depredations of wealthy Arab falconers from the Gulf region caused the population to decline to alarmingly low levels.
-Re-introduction programme has raised numbers to a degree, but we will still need luck to encounter this much-persecuted species.
+A reintroduction programme has raised numbers to a degree, but we will still need luck to encounter this much-persecuted species.

 Frequently the clumps of tamarisks amongst the huge sand dunes of Erg Chebbi in the Merzouga area harbour migrants that have just made the long desert crossing from the south, including such species as Woodchat Shrike.